mm0/timelapse/README.md

   });
 </script>
 ```
-You can find more options here at [Swiper Docs](http://idangero.us/swiper/api/).
+You can find more configuration options in [Swiper Docs](http://idangero.us/swiper/api/).

 Make sure to enable [CORS on your AWS S3 bucket](http://docs.aws.amazon.com/AmazonS3/latest/dev/cors.html).
-You can use this quick configuration that allows all origins to access your resources:
+You can use this sample configuration that allows all origins to access your resources:

 ```xml
 <CORSConfiguration>